Advanced Standing & Transferable Credit

 DSST exams are a form of assessing prior learning through credit-by-exam.
 Students may have scores sent to Virginia Tech by contacting DSST at 1-877-471-9860.

 What is Conditional Advanced Standing and do I qualify?
-Virginia Tech offers Conditional Advanced Standing for specific English and Math courses based upon the fulfillment of the corresponding requirements.
-In order to be eligible for advanced standing a student must present SAT or ACT scores.
-Placement will display on the demographic information page of Hokie Spa prior to orientation.
+Virginia Tech offers Conditional Advanced Standing for specific English and Math courses based upon the fulfillment of corresponding requirements outlined below.
+To qualify for Conditional Advanced Standing, students must present SAT or ACT scores.
+Placement will display on the Orientation Information page of Hokie Spa.

 ENGL 1105, First-Year Writing

-An English Reading and Writing SAT score of 670 or higher, or a Reading ACT score of 31 or higher, qualifies a student to advance to ENGL 1106.
-You must earn a C- or higher on your first attempt in ENGL 1106 at Virginia Tech, or a C or better in transfer credit, to receive advanced standing credit for ENGL 1105.
+With an English Reading and Writing SAT score of 670 or higher, or a Reading ACT score of 31 or higher, students may earn credit for ENGL 1105 after completing qualifying requirements in ENGL 1106.
+Students must earn a C- or higher on the first attempt in ENGL 1106 at Virginia Tech, or a C or better in equivalent transfer credit, to receive advanced standing credit for ENGL 1105.
 Withdrawing from ENGL 1106, or earning lower than an acceptable grade on the first attempt, will remove eligibility for ENGL 1105 Conditional Advanced Standing.

 MATH 1014, Precalculus with Transcendental Functions

 With a MATH SAT score of 590 or higher, or a MATH ACT score of 25 or higher, students may earn credit for MATH 1014 after completing qualifying requirements in MATH 1025.
 Students with Conditional Advanced Standing must earn a C- or higher on the first attempt in MATH 1025 at Virginia Tech, or a C or better in equivalent transfer credit, to receive advanced standing credit for MATH 1014.
 Withdrawing from MATH 1025, or earning lower than an acceptable grade on the first attempt, will remove eligibility for MATH 1014 Conditional Advanced Standing credit.

 An attempt at a course is a Virginia Tech enrollment in the course, or the course transferred from another institution, that results in a P, a letter grade, or a W on the student’s transcript.